percona/percona-server/doc/source/management/utility_user.rst

  Utility user
 ==============

-|Percona Server| has implemented ability to have a MySQL user who has system access to do administrative tasks but limited access to user schema.
+**Percona Server for MySQL** has implemented ability to have a MySQL user who has system access to do administrative tasks but limited access to user schema.
 This feature is especially useful to those operating MySQL As A Service.

 This user has a mixed and special scope of abilities and protection: